PDXpert PLM Software

 PDXpert may display Cannot save or similar message when there is a conflict between the current database record and a previously-saved version.
 This conflict is often the result of editing related records in parallel.
 For example, adding a document to an engineering change updates both records; if the document has unsaved changes, the new affected item relationship conflicts with the unsaved record.

 To avoid this error, only one item at a time should be unlocked for editing.
 When you are done, close or lock the window before working on another item.
 This avoids database conflicts, and allows PDXpert to understand how to save your changes.

-If any item on the change form's Affected list is open in your workspace, close it before processing the change.
+If any item on the change form's Affected list is unlocked in your workspace, lock or close it now.

 Depending upon the enabled change workflow states, you may:

 - Select the menu command .
 The analyst reviews the change form to ensure that it contains all of the information necessary to approve it, and then forwards it to the reviewers for approval.